beauvilerobed/The_Most_Difficult_Guessing_Game/README.md

-# Hang man with a twist!
+#Rules

-In this version of the classic game you will get to choose the number of attempts for each letter.
-That number corresponds to the number of attempts you have for **EACH** letter of a given word.
+You will get to choose the number of attempts; which will corresponds to the number of attempts you have for **EACH** letter of a given word.

 **RULE1**: